Beginners

 Our experienced and friendly teachers will guide you through poses to ensure you are practicing correctly and safely, we have small classes for beginners and value your individuality.
 Our teachers can give modifications if required for many injuries or specific health issues.
 We have taught hundreds of beginners since we opened over 13 years ago, so if you are new to yoga, don’t worry – you are in safe hands at the Courtyard.

-We’d highly recommend starting with our Wednesday Yoga Fundamentals Class at 7:10pm, but if this is not possible you would also be very welcome to attend a Beginner friendly Yoga Class from our regular yoga schedule (any class with an asterisk).
+We’d highly recommend starting with our next 6 week Beginners Yoga Course , but if this is not possible you would also be very welcome to attend a Beginner friendly Yoga Class from our regular yoga schedule (any class with an asterisk).
 Another helpful option, particularly if you have concerns about your health or ability to participate, is to book a one-to-one class with one of our experienced instructors to introduce the basics, how to modify to suit your individual needs and get you feeling confident to join a group class should you wish.

 If you’re still unsure drop us an email so we can help courtyardcentre@gmail.com